-The U.S. Bureau of Labor Statistics (BLS) projected that ophthalmic lab technicians would see a slower than average job growth of 7% from 2012 to 2022.
-Ophthalmic lab techs earned a mean annual salary of $31,100 in May 2014, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) projected that ophthalmic lab technicians would see an average job growth of 10% from 2014 to 2024.
+Ophthalmic lab technicians earned a mean annual salary of $32,970 in May 2015, according to the BLS.

 Continuing Education Information